tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 commands as they execute while also viewing the Application or Component Under Test.

-<DocsImage src="/img/guides/cypress-app/gui-diagram.png" alt="Cypress App"></DocsImage>
+<DocsImage src="/img/guides/cypress-app/gui-diagram.png" alt="Cypress app GUI Diagram"></DocsImage>

 ## Command Log

-The lefthand side of the Cypress App is a visual representation of your test suite.
+The lefthand side of the Cypress test-runner is a visual representation of your test suite.
 Each test block is properly nested and each test, when clicked, displays every Cypress command and assertion executed within the test's block as well as any command or assertion executed in relevant `before`, `beforeEach`, `afterEach`, and `after` hooks.

-<DocsImage src="/img/guides/cypress-app/v10/command-log.png" alt="Cypress App" width-600></DocsImage>
+<DocsImage src="/img/guides/cypress-app/v10/command-log.png" alt="Cypress test-runner command log" width-600></DocsImage>

 ### Open files in your IDE